josehu07/josehu07.github.io/_posts/2020-06-13-write-ahead-logging-lsm-tree.md

 A journaling file system keeps a journal on disk (should call it journal here to avoid confusion with the log in write-ahead logging). **It logs an operation into the journal, *commits* this logging, and only then acks the user and applies this operation**.
 After crashing, it simply replays committed operations in the journal to recover and ignores all uncommited entries.
 The downside is that every write must be carried out twice, called *write-twice penalty*.

-For a weaker consistency model, some jnournaling file systems perform in a so-called *ordered* mode, which just journals metadata updates but not updates to data blocks.
+For a weaker consistency model, some journaling file systems perform in a so-called *ordered* mode, which just journals metadata updates but not updates to data blocks.
 Data block allocation and writes happen first, followed by metadata journal append.
 In this mode, operations like `append` are crash-consistent, but in-place `write` updates are vulnerable to crashes.